garrettheath4/docker-insync/README.md

 ### Add an Account

 Run the following command if the automatic configuration doesn't work or if you need to link more than one Google Drive account.
-To get the authenticatiom code, [click here][AuthCodeUrl] and follow the prompts.
+To get the authentication code, [click here][AuthCodeUrl] and follow the prompts.

     docker exec \